sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

       }
     },
     "status": 1,
-    "output": "You should receive this example event in the Slack channel specified by your slack_dev handler."
+    "output": "You should receive this example event in the Slack channel specified by your dev handler."
   },
   "pipelines": [
     {